shivani1706/adopt-me/README.md

 ⚡️ SignUp and SignIn option.\
 ⚡️ Google SignUp and SignIn option.\
 ⚡️ Adopt pet, view detailed information of pet and user who has uploaded it.\
-⚡️ Filter songs based on zip code and animal category.\
+⚡️ Filter pets based on zip code and animal category.\
 ⚡️ Request pets.\
-⚡️ Upload pets of your locality to give them a home.\
+⚡️ Upload pets of your locality to give them a home.